beingmeta/kno/docs/wiki.drafts/System-resource-information.md

 167218
 ````

+Many of the fields are just fields provided by the native `getrusage`
+implementation, though some are also added.

+## Other functions

 The `(clock)` function returns the number of microseconds of processing time
 expended since the first time `clock` was called:
 ````console